CADDEN becomes an official distributor of CHASING ROVs in France

 Monitoring sensitive sites (warehouses, plants, water reserves, etc.) is a key issue for many companies and administrations.
 Associated with a dedicated application, the Lidar laser sensor is installed in strategic locations to guarantee the safety of the premises as employees, we speak about volumetric detection.

 Installed at the entry points of a place (airport, station, park, etc.), the interest of the Lidar is the counting of the number of people who enter and leave the same area.
-With a volumetric detection application used in addition to the Lidar, the body defines the areas to be monitored using laser sensors associated with intelligent software (SLAM).
+With a volumetric detection application used in addition to the Lidar, the body defines the areas to be monitored using laser sensors associated with intelligent software (for example: SLAM).

 The Smart City is a new concept of urban development with the aim of improving the quality of life of city dwellers and promoting the working environment of businesses.
-Data capture by Lidar for the precise knowledge of buildings and networks, autonomous navigation for the improvement of traffic conditions are part of these improvement axes.
+The Lidar captures data to create 3D digital twins and thus have precise knowledge of buildings, roads, and electrical networks.

 Did you like this article ?